Are you stuck asking yourself “Why is my website not showing up on Google?”

 We had around 15 articles pre-written, all of which had recently been overhauled to be super optimised for SEO using SEM Rush and all the techniques we’d been learning about over the past ten months or so.

-However, three months post launching the blog and now with more than 42 published posts I’m asking myself “Why is my website not showing in Google search?”
+However, three months post launching the blog and now with more than 42 published posts I’m asking myself “Why is my website not showing up on Google search?”

-Having decided that I’d given Google more than enough time to find my site (as demonstrated by the fact it found The Harrison Household) I’ve decided to take matters into my own hands and start figuring out exactly why my website isn’t showing in Google search.
+Having decided that I’d given Google more than enough time to find my site (as demonstrated by the fact it found The Harrison Household).

 I’m not a pro at Google Search console but I’m 90% this shows that I’ve indexed the site properly and Google has (at least sort of) found the web pages.